Dustin Johnson's Success and Achievements in Timeline

 June 19, 2016: Won 2016 U.S. Open Amid Controversy

 On June 19, 2016, Dustin Johnson won the 2016 U.S. Open, his first major title.
-The win was surrounded by controversy due to a one-shot penalty after an incident on the fifth green where his ball moved slightly.
+The win was marked by controversy due to a penalty assessed after his final round had finished because of an incident on the fifth green.
+After preparing to address the ball for a par putt, his ball moved slightly, and Johnson received a one-shot penalty.

-On September 11, 2016, Dustin Johnson won the BMW Championship.
+On September 11, 2016, Dustin Johnson won his third tournament of the year, the BMW Championship.

 2016: Won 2016 U.S. Open